CFA Course Details 2025 and Latest Updates โ€“ Scope, Eligibility, Syllabus, Jobs & More!

 Level 1: Foundation of Financial Knowledge

-Level 1 covers ten core subjects, including Ethics and Professional Standards, Quantitative Methods, Economics, Financial Reporting and Analysis (FRA), Corporate Finance, Equity Investments, Fixed Income, Derivatives, Alternative Investments, and Portfolio Management.
+CFA Course Subjects Covered: Level 1 covers ten core subjects of the CFA course details, including Ethics and Professional Standards, Quantitative Methods, Economics, Financial Reporting and Analysis (FRA), Corporate Finance, Equity Investments, Fixed Income, Derivatives, Alternative Investments, and Portfolio Management.

 Level 2: Deepening Analytical Skills